PhD & PsyD Programs in Clinical Psychology Overview

 - A wide, diverse range of patient populations

 Practica and internships are generally assigned on a one-year basis.
 Students usually assume new field placement positions at the beginning of each academic year so they can gain exposure to a variety of training models.
-We attempt to match student interests and needs to training site offerings, although procedures for matching vary from campus to campus.
+We attempt to match student interests and needs to training site offerings, although procedures for matching vary from campus to campus at our graduate school.

 The culminating clinical training component of the clinical psychology doctoral degree is the doctoral internship.
 Beginning with the first year and continuing throughout the degree program, CSPP doctoral students are provided with education about the internship process.
 The Offices of Professional Training faculty and staff provide continuous support as students build their clinical training experiences, and they provide guidance to students across all phases of the internship application, interview, and acceptance process.
 Throughout the degree program, faculty actively work with students to develop competitive applications for APA-accredited internships and obtain internships that are a good fit for their career goals.
 For additional information about a program’s specific internship application requirements, please refer to the program’s webpage.